aravind-sadharani/chandraveena/src/blog/r6-megh/index.md

 Be that as it may, Raga Megh is a grand and beautiful Raga.
 It is generally considered a cooling Raga, and associated with the monsoon season.
 Many traditional lyrical compositions talk of dark clouds, thunder and lightning.
 Given its description, the use of appropriate *Gamakas* (intonations) embellishes the Raga.
 Raga Megh is even featured in *Ragamala* paintings which depict Indian Ragas in the form of miniature paintings on silk, along with a textual description of the Ragas.

-The popular scale of Raga Megh is **Sa Re Ma Pa ni**.
+The popular scale of Raga Megh is **Sa Re ma Pa ni**.
 An allied Raga to Megh is *Madhyamavati* or *Madhumad Sarang* which has the same scale as Megh.
 There is a traditional version of Megh which uses *Komal Gandhar* and *Tivra Dhaivat* as well.
 This differentiates the Raga from Madhyamavati or Madhumad Sarang.

-In this presentation of *Raga Megh* on Chandraveena, I have used ati-komal (extra flattened) Gandhar (**Ga**) as a grace note.
+In this presentation of *Raga Megh* on Chandraveena, I have used ati-komal (extra flattened) Gandhar (**ga**) as a grace note.
 I explore the Raga in Alap, Jod and Jhala.

 ## Program Notes